AFSC-Genetics/NOAA-AFSC-ABL-MiFish-mod-U-PCR-protocol/NOAA-AFSC-ABL-MiFish-mod-U-PCR-Protocol.md

 ### Time Needed to Execute the Procedure

-** PCR preparation and running the PCR protocol for a single 96-well plate takes 2.8 hours (170 minutes), of which 80 mins is the thermocycler run time.
+** PCR preparation and running the PCR protocol for a single 96-well plate takes 2.5 hours (150 minutes), of which XX mins is the thermocycler run time.
 Additional plates can be run simultaneously without greatly increasing the time required.

 ## EQUIPMENT